puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 }
 ```

-## Upgrade of template to latest yang repository
+## Upgrading template to latest yang repository

-Template can be upgradedto latest yang repository using 'upgrade-template' RPC.
+Template can be upgraded to latest YANG repository using 'upgrade-template' RPC.
-This procedure does following steps:
+This procedure consists of:

 1. **Read template** - Reading of template configuration from
     'templates' topology in Configuration datastore.